-- · Installations of locking engineered floors under moldings, such as a door jamb, may require that the top lip of the groove on the end be reduced in size - · Using a small plane or knife plane, shave off the ledge of the groove.
-After the groove edge has been trimmed, place the board into place and tighten with a pull bar to test for fit.
-The installer must be certain that the proper expansion space is maintained and the flooring is not pinched. • If fit is incorrect, trim as necessary.
-Remove any wax from the end - joint so you will get good adhesion. - (Scotch® Delicate Surface Painter's Tape 2080) until the glue is dry.
+- Installations of locking engineered floors under moldings, such as a door jamb, may require that the top lip of the groove on the end be reduced in size. - Using a small plane or knife plane, shave off the ledge off the groove. - After the groove edge has been trimmed, place the board into place and tighten with a pull bar to test for fit.
+The installer must be certain that the proper expansion space is maintained and the flooring is not pinched. - .
+If fit is incorrect, trim as necessary. - Place a bead of recommended wood glue on the bottom lip of the groove. - Reinsert the tongue into the groove and tighten the board with a pull bar.
+Hold the board in place with painter's tape (Scotch® Delicate Surface Painter's Tape 2080) until the glue is dry.
 Do not use masking tape or duct tape, as the